pfrest/pfSense-pkg-saml2-auth/docs/idp/MSENTRA.md

 ![pfsense_create_user_group](../img/pfsense/create_user_group.png)

-If you are using [user-based privilege mapping](../PRIVILEGE_MAPPING_BY_USER.md), navigate to **System > User Manager> Users** and create local users that match the usernames in Microsft Entry exactly.
+If you are using [user-based privilege mapping](../PRIVILEGE_MAPPING_BY_USER.md), navigate to **System > User Manager> Users** and create local users that match the usernames in Microsoft Entra exactly.
 Assign the desired privileges to each user.

 ![pfsense_create_user](../img/pfsense/create_user.png)